Canning Chicken Broth | Chicken Stock

 Add carcasses (or use a whole chicken) to a large stock pot.

 Add the herbs and spices.
-Barely cover with water.
+Barely cover the carcasses with water.
 Bring to a boil.
-Reduce heat and simmer for 1 hour.
+Reduce the heat and simmer for one hour.

 How to can it

 Prepare jars and lids.
-Prepare pressure canner, according to manufacturer’s instructions.
+Prepare the pressure canner according to the manufacturerโs instructions.

 Heat broth.
 Strain the broth to remove the aromatics, bones and herbs.